UnnamedMoose/serialMonitor/README.md

     add-apt-repository ppa:wxformbuilder/release
     apt-get install wxformbuilder

-**Further GUI edits should be done manually** on the ``serialMonitorBaseclasses.py``, until wxformbuilder starts to support wx 4.
+**Further GUI edits should be done manually** on the ```serialMonitorBaseclasses.py```, until wxFormBuilder starts to support wx 4.
 Exporting the code from the form builder right now will break the GUI.

 Example